 Bond issuance can apply to any job at any employer in any State, and covers any employee dishonesty committed on or away from the employer’s work facility.
 Any full or part-time employee paid wages (with Federal taxes automatically deducted from pay) can be bonded, including persons hired by “temp. agencies.”
 However, self-employed persons cannot be covered by these Fidelity Bonds.
 While assisting job seekers in securing employment is the main goal of the FBP, bonds are also issued to cover already employed workers who need bonding to prevent being laid off or to secure transfer or promotion to a different job at their company.
 Service delivery efficiency is inherent to bonding because its cost occurs only when a job placement is generated or maintained for an individual whose background is a significant barrier to securing or retaining employment.

-National management and direction for the FBP is provided by The McLaughlin Company in Washington, D.C., under contract with the USDOL’s Employment and Training Administration (ETA).
-The McLaughlin Company is a national insurance brokerage firm serving as the exclusive agent for TRAVELERS which issues Fidelity Bonds nationwide under the FBP.
+National management and direction for the FBP is provided by Union Insurance Group in Washington, D.C., under contract with the USDOL’s Employment and Training Administration (ETA).
+Union Insurance Group is a national insurance brokerage firm serving as the exclusive agent for TRAVELERS which issues Fidelity Bonds nationwide under the FBP.
 The FBP Director is Ron Rubbin and the FBP Coordinator is Roland Brack.